ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 When building the package, these specified Maven dependencies will be resolved and can be found in the `target/platform-libs` directory.

 ### Specify a local JAR file path

+The following example uses a JAR file located in the user's machine as a platform dependency.

 ```toml
 [[platform.java11.dependency]]